 I recommend taking a risk-based approach to transaction costs.
 Taking due care and carrying through with a well-structured due diligence process reduces the potential for future litigation, executive termination and loss of business opportunity costs associated with a merger gone wrong.

 So yes: Google Search is fast and free, but it only provides links to information, which may not be accurate, complete or up-to-date.
-And while Google is a good way to instantly find low cost background searches, when it comes to pre-transaction due diligence on reputation and character, checking a few boxes and getting a green light back falls far short of the assurance required to best minimize or eliminate future costs associated with the deal.
+And while Google is a good way to instantly find low cost background searches, when it comes to pre-transactional due diligence on reputation and character, checking a few boxes and getting a green light back falls far short of the assurance required to best minimize or eliminate future costs associated with the deal.

 This blog is for informational purposes only and does not constitute a legal opinion or advice.